 Describe management’s role in assessing and managing climate-related risks and opportunities

-EnQuest’s purpose is to provide creative solutions through the energy transition by being the operator of choice for maturing and underdeveloped hydrocarbon assets.
-The Board is focused on a strategy which recognises that hydrocarbons will remain a key element of the global energy mix for many years and through which the Group can pursue a business model which helps to fulfil energy demand as part of the transition to a sustainable lower-carbon world while reducing carbon emissions from its own business across Upstream, Midstream and Decommissioning operations where practicable and ensuring a robust risk management framework (‘RMF’) is in place.
-As set out in the risk management section below, climate-related issues feature within a number of the Group’s principal risks and are prioritised and managed accordingly.
-In addition, climate change is recognised as a standalone risk area in its own right (see page 46 of the 2020 Annual Report).
+EnQuest’s purpose is to provide creative solutions through the energy transition.
+The Board is focused on a strategy which recognises that hydrocarbons will remain a key element of the global energy mix for many years and through which the Group can pursue a business model which helps to fulfil energy demand as part of the transition to a sustainable lower-carbon world while reducing carbon emissions from its own business where practicable and ensuring a robust risk management framework (‘RMF’) is in place.
+As set out in the risk management section below, climate change is recognised as a standalone risk area in its own right and climate-related issues feature within a number of the Group’s principal risks and are prioritised and managed accordingly.

-The Board and management keep appraised of the evolving risk landscape and its potential impacts on the Company’s business.
-In doing so, they consult as appropriate with the Group’s advisers and appropriate third-party institutions, including fund managers, investors and industry associations such as Oil & Gas UK.
+The Board and management keep appraised of the evolving risk and opportunity landscape and its potential impacts on the Company’s business.
+In doing so, they consult as appropriate with the Group’s advisers and appropriate third-party institutions, including fund managers, investors and industry associations such as Offshore Energies UK.

-During 2020, the ESG steering group, comprising members of the Executive Committee and other appropriate managers, reviewed the Group’s emissions performance, identified a number of initial emission reduction initiatives and proposed a discrete Group-wide target (see the Metrics and Targets section below).
-In support of this, a working group has been set up dedicated to the identification and implementation of economically viable emissions savings opportunities across the Group’s portfolio of assets.
-This group will report to the Executive Committee and the Safety, Climate and Risk Committee on a regular basis
+During 2021, a discrete Group-wide emissions reduction target was approved (see the Metrics and targets section below).
+In support of this, the Group has an energy management system governance document setting out how it approaches the measurement and reporting of emissions.
+It also sets out how the Group will assess and select emission reduction opportunities, with a working group dedicated to the identification and implementation of economically viable emissions saving opportunities across the Group's portfolio of assets.
+This group reports to the Executive Committee and the Safety, Climate and Risk Committee on a regular basis

 Describe the climate-related risks and opportunities the organisation has identified over the short, medium, and long term